Car Insurance Quotes

 Your Vehicle’s Safety Rating

-Similar to the point above, your vehicle’s safety rating can also impact insurance premiums.
+Your vehicle’s safety rating can also impact insurance premiums.
 Your insurer may be required to pay for medical bills after an accident.
-Your insurer may also need to cover any death benefits for you or your passengers.
+Your insurer may also need to cover death benefits for you or your passengers.
 A vehicle with a good safety rating is less likely to leave passengers dead or seriously injured, which can reduce costs for insurers.

 Your Vehicle’s Safety Features

-Similar to the point above, vehicles with extensive safety features cost less to insure than vehicles without extensive safety features.
-If your vehicle has passenger and side airbags, for example, then you may pay lower insurance premiums.
+Similar to the point above, vehicles with extensive safety features cost less to insure than those without.
+For example, you may pay lower insurance premiums if your vehicle has passenger and side airbags.

 Repair Costs

 Certain vehicles are more expensive to repair than others.
 Popular models, including major domestic and important models, are the cheapest to repair.
-Repair shops have plenty of parts on-hand, and they have firsthand experience dealing with these types of vehicles.
+Repair shops have plenty of parts on hand and firsthand experience dealing with these types of vehicles.
 An exotic, less-popular vehicle is more expensive to repair.
 It may need to visit a specialty repair shop, for example.
 That means higher repair costs for your insurer and higher premiums for you.

 Your State